qouteall/imm_ptl_wiki_copy/Portals.md

 ### Convert a Portal Between Normal Portal and Global Portal

 By using the command `/portal global convert_global_portal_to_normal_portal`, the global portal that you are pointing to will be converted into a normal portal.
-To use this command you must not be far away from the portal center.
+You must not be far away from the portal center or the portal may spawn in a unloaded chunk.

 Use command `/portal global convert_normal_portal_to_global_portal` to convert the normal portal that you are pointing to into a global portal.